 The layout of the medieval rectory

 The building would have had the typical medieval layout of a Great Hall and its attendant service rooms.
-(There is a surviving example of a medieval hall at Smithills Hall in Bolton).
+(There are surviving examples of a Medieval hall at Smithills Hall in Bolton, and a rebuilt one at Newton Hall in Hyde).
 It would have had an open timber roof, high windows on its east and west side and a central hearth.
 The entrance into it from the outside would have been screened by a passage way.

 At the south end was a raised dias, where the rector would have taken his meals.
 This would also have been used when the court was in session.
 At the opposite end to the dias were the service rooms – the buttery and pantry – and their entrances sat either side of a corridor to the kitchen.
 The three doorways would have had a screen in front of them.